-The Master of Science in Conservation is a two-year part-time programme or a one-year full-time programme.
-The programme consists of four types of courses, which are taught using distinctive learning modes.
+The Postgraduate Diploma in Conservation is a one-year part-time programme.
+The programme consists of two types of courses, which are taught using distinctive learning modes.

-The majority of courses are 6 credits and a minority 3 credits, 9 credits and 18 credits.
-The number of required hours of student learning activities (including contact hours and other forms of student learning activities) for courses of different credit units is prescribed as follows:

-3-credit course around 60 hours;
+The majority of courses are 6 credits and a minority 3 credits and 9 credits.
+The number of required hours of student learning activities (including contact hours and other forms of student learning activities) for courses of different credit units is prescribed as follows: 3-credit course around 60 hours: